kilipan/nasin-toki/README.md

 *Prepositions* are used to further describe the manner of the predicate.
 They indicate information about where, whither, whence, how, or whereby the predicate is performed.
+They can also occur without a preceding predicate and turn into a predicate themselves, describing the actions of the subject instead.

 #### preverbs
 `wile`, `sona`, `awen`, `kama`, `ken`, `lukin`